Entalpic/entaldocs/docs/source/guide/conventions.rst

     'a': 1, "b":2,}
     function (a=1,b = [1,2,3],c=3,)

-Black will reformat it to:
+But Ruff will reformat it to:

 .. code-block:: python